Creamy cauliflower soup a rich chunky vegetarian dish given luxurious texture with a roux rather than cream, a real comfort food winner!

 - Add this sauce to the soup mix and cook on for a further 5 minutes

-- Remove from the heat and stir in the sour cream and chopped parsley.
+- Remove from the heat and stir in the chopped parsley.

 - Sprinkle with sweet paprika to serve.